 - My Most Popular Villain: Pollidemia the Wicked is by far the most popular villain in any of my campaigns, ever.
 I have been using her for 15 years of real life time and she has never gotten stale.
 Her undead lovers, fire-bellied zombies, are just a bonus.

 Bane of the Shadowborn (From Dungeon Magazine #31)

 Bane of the Shadowborn is set in the demi-plane of Ravenloft.
 The heroes must collect four keys, each tied to an element, to free the spirit of a woman named Lady Shadowborn from the grip of an evil sword called Ebonbane.

 This one gave me another popular lasting villain for my campaign, and a player of mine ended up creating a descendant of Lady Shadowborn as a character that had a very memorable run.

-Ebonbane can create symbols, is a +4 vorpal sword, it can control the weather around Shadowborn Manor, and it can animate blades such as the PCs of the heroes.
+Ebonbane can create symbols, is a +4 vorpal sword, it can control the weather around Shadowborn Manor, and it can animate blades.
+It can actually turn the group's weapons against them!

 This was a great adventure that had a huge impact on my campaign world.